 After extensive renovations, the room was set up with just a 30-person capacity, making it a rather intimate affair.
 There are often ques to get into the casino and even though it’s small, it can create a hugely vibrant area, unlike almost any other licensed casino.

-Deltin Royal, RND Jetty, Panjim, India
+Deltin Royale, RND Jetty, Panjim, India

 As you may have worked out from the title, our next stop brings us to a cruise ship.
 A casino on a cruise ship is actually very common, but this is unique vessel and the clue is in the location; India.

 Gambling is prohibited from gambling games, so there are no licensed casinos in the country for that reason.
-The way that the Deltin Royal cruise ship works is that they take passengers out to international waters, open up their casino and then allow Indian locals to gamble without fear of being arrested or in breach of Indian laws.
+The way that the Deltin Royale cruise ship works is that they take passengers out to international waters, open up their casino and then allow Indian locals to gamble without fear of being arrested or in breach of Indian laws.